grafana/AWS_Workshop/lab_2/lab_2_instructions.md

     ![](https://ajeuwbhvhr.cloudimg.io/colony-recorder.s3.amazonaws.com/files/2024-04-07/2312d9ff-4065-41f1-8484-4417704814f3/user_cropped_screenshot.jpeg?tl_px=0,0&br_px=1232,633&force_format=png&width=500.0)

-    Observe how we can see the health of this pod over the last 2 days.
+    Notice how we can view the health of this pod over the last 2 days.

 [Click here](https://grafana.com/docs/grafana-cloud/monitor-infrastructure/kubernetes-monitoring/navigate-k8s-monitoring/) if you want to learn more about what is available with the Kubernetes Integration.

-Next we'll look at how we can observe the application layer in our Kubernetes cluster.
+Next we'll look at how we can observe application-level metrics from the services that are deployed in our Kubernetes cluster.

 ### 1.2: Application Observability

-In our demonstration EKS cluster, we have also instrumented our applications to send traces to Grafana Cloud.
+In our demonstration EKS cluster, we have instrumented our applications to collect and send traces to Grafana Cloud.
 This completes our observability picture by allowing us to see health at the application layer, through metrics, logs and traces.

 1. From the side menu in Grafana, click on **Application** to navigate to Application Observability.